- Haustenbeck’s Heritage: Rise and Fall

-At least the E-100, Grille and Tiger V3 were shipped the same day.
+The E-100, Grille, Tiger V3 and Jagdtiger 305 004, began their journey on the same day.
 They were towed by Lend-Lease M20 Diamond T trucks.
 The M20 transporter was normally used in combination with the M19 trailer, but for this occasion the unusually heavy cargo was transported on Culemeyer Straßenroller trailers.
 Allegedly, the unit responsible for the move was the 835 Heavy Recovery Section of REME.

-The convoy crossed the Weser at Nienburg on January the fifth.
-By the end of 1945 a temporary multi-truss Bailey decked bridge had been constructed there by the Royal Engineers replacing the demolished Weserbrücke upstream.
-A photo shows the E-100 being winched across the bridge – most likely to keep the weight on the bridge deck as low as possible.
+The convoy crossed the Weser near Nienburg on January 5, 1946.
+A temporary multi-truss Bailey decked bridge had been built at this spot by the Royal engineers.
+This bridge replaced the bomb-damaged Weserbrücke that was upstream.
+One of the shots by Craig shows the E-100 being winched across the bridge – most likely to keep the weight on the bridge deck as low as possible.

 The next group of Lt.
 Craig’s photos show the Grille and Tiger parked closely together.
 Until now the location of these photos had not been established, but by the presence of the water tower in the background and the marshalling yard it is certain that these photos were taken at Nienburg.
 Presumably, the convoy stayed here for the night.
 Note that some of the transporters have an insulating cover over their bonnet.
 It is evident most of the Grille’s sheet metal fighting compartment has been disassembled and stowed inside.

 The E-100 was parked just down the road past the railway station – which was largely demolished in 1945 – on the aptly named Bahnhoffstraße.
-The low-roofed barrack reads Abfertigung (clearance) and might have belonged to the Bahnmeisterei.
+The low-roofed barrack reads Güterabfertigung (goods dispatch) which indicates the station’s freight handling office.
 The image above show the entire view of the E-100 at Nienburg available via IWM with a higher quality crop composited in to give the best result.

 The two Formsignale (semaphore signals) indicate the presence of the two nearby railroad tracks.
 Combined with the water tower, these features were a great help in identifying the location of these photos.